ohade/strategy_game/track-work.md

 - [x] **Player Control:** Prevent player from selecting or commanding enemy units.
 - [x] **Friendly Fire:** Prevent units from targeting or attacking units of the same type (friendly vs. friendly, enemy vs. enemy).
+- [ ] **Background Rendering:** Background does not cover the entire map area, leaving empty spaces at the edges when zoomed out or panned.

+## Feature Enhancements

+### Phase 6: Unit Collision and Smart Targeting
+- [ ] **Unit Collision:**
+    - [x] Write tests for unit collision detection and handling.
+    - [x] Implement collision detection system to prevent units from occupying the same space.
+    - [x] Create unit separation behavior to realistically handle collisions.
+    - [x] Run tests and ensure they pass.

+- [ ] **Smart Targeting:**
+    - [x] Write tests for improved targeting logic with radius-based selection.
+    - [x] Implement configurable radius targeting to detect enemy units near click location.
+    - [x] Add "lock-on" functionality to prioritize enemy ships within targeting radius.
+    - [x] Update input handler to properly interpret player intent when clicking near enemies.
+    - [x] Run tests and ensure they pass.

+### Phase 7: Realistic Movement and Visual Improvements
+- [ ] **Realistic Unit Movement:**
+    - [ ] Write tests for gradual rotation and movement physics.
+    - [ ] Implement rotation mechanics so units turn realistically when changing direction.
+    - [ ] Add momentum/inertia to unit movement for more natural motion.
+    - [ ] Create smooth transitions between movement states.
+    - [ ] Run tests and ensure they pass.

+- [ ] **Visual Assets Integration:**
+    - [ ] Create an assets module to handle loading and managing visual assets.
+    - [ ] Design or source appropriate ship/unit graphics.
+    - [ ] Implement sprite/image rendering to replace geometric shapes.
+    - [ ] Add rotation and animation support for sprites.
+    - [ ] Create visual feedback for different unit states (moving, attacking, damaged).
+    - [ ] Update rendering to properly handle new visual assets.
+    - [ ] Enhanced space background with images of planets, nebulae, and comets.
+    - [ ] Implement parallax scrolling for multi-layered background effects.
+    - [ ] Run tests and ensure the game looks and performs well with new assets.